creative-mobile/CME.Documentation/docs/user_guide/managing_cloud_environments.md

 ### <a id="target-environment"></a> Target Environment

-Параметр `Target Environment` определяет, каким окружением управлять. Доступно два окружения: `testing` и `production`.
+The 'Target Environment' parameter defines which environment to manage.
+Two environments are available: 'testing' and 'production'.

-### <a id="deploy"></a> Deploy \ Update Deployment
+### <a id="deploy"></a> Deploy / Update Deployment

-Кнопка `Deploy \ Update Deployment` разворачивает выбранное окружение в AWS с текущими настройками или обновляет его, если оно уже было развернуто ранее.
+The 'Deploy / Update Deployment' button deploys the selected environment in AWS with the current settings or updates it if it has already been deployed.

 ## Inspection